 There are many metrics that you can track at every stage of your social media sales funnel.
 What social media analytics allows you to do is cut through the noise and boil it down to the essentials–the ones that will show just how you’re tracking against your set goals–and what they mean.

-However, as a busy marketing agency juggling multiple clients, it is time-consuming and inefficient to manually track and report on them all with spreadsheets, screenshots, or using Google Data Studio.
+However, as a busy marketing agency juggling multiple clients, it is time-consuming and inefficient to manually track and report on them all with spreadsheets, screenshots, or using Google Data Studio (now Looker Studio).

 Even once you’ve decided on the key social media metrics to track, and meticulously put them in your report–you still need to make sense of the data in a way your clients will understand.
 And then prove your ROI–a clear indicator of your client’s social media performance.